Orrslab/ACC_behavior_classification/README.md

 <br>

 > [!TIP]
-> By the end of the first script, you will have created your own random forest model! :champagne:
+> By the end of the first script, you will have created your own random forest model! :tada:
+<br><br><br>

+# :desktop_computer: Use an existing random forest model